emarcey/cicerone/modules/british_and_irish/07__beer_service.md

 	* **removes virtually all CO2 from beer**
 	* many publicans prefer serving without sparkler
 		* less head -> more carbonation
+	* Mark Dorber finds the sparkler lazy and improper
 * Swan Neck Spout: some beer engines have extended spout in upside-down "U", called a "swan neck", to facilitate particular style of sparkler pour
 	* sparkler rests on bottom of glass
 	* beer is pumped